tessamcdonnel/STAT-217-R-Course/chapter4.md

 *** =instructions
-- take a random sample of 25 from the variable `allergic` in the `peanut_allergy` dataset
+- Take a random sample of 25 from the variable `allergic` in the `peanut_allergy` dataset.
-- take a random sample of 50 from the variable `regimen` in the `peanut_allergy` dataset
+- Take a random sample of 50 from the variable `regimen` in the `peanut_allergy` dataset.
 *** =hint
-For the 1st instruction, follow the format in the lesson but use peanut_allergy$allergic and 25
+For the 1st instruction, follow the format in the lesson but use peanut_allergy$allergic and 25.

-For the 2nd instruction, follow the format in the lesson but use peanut_allergy$regimen and 50
+For the 2nd instruction, follow the format in the lesson but use peanut_allergy$regimen and 50.
 *** =pre_exercise_code
 ```{r}
 source("https://www.openintro.org/stat/data/peanut_allergy.R")